 Pit 5 is located just north of the tailings facility at 0.8 mile on the B Road.
 Pit 5 currently houses the water treatment plant.
 Rock from the pit was used for construction of roads and other surface facilities infrastructure.
 Approximately 13,500 bank yards of rock were quarried from Pit 5 in 2002.
 Approximately 8,900 yards of the rock were used to construct access roads on the tailings pile in 2003, and the balance remains stockpiled in the pit.
+Approximately 30 percent of the stockpile was used in 2004 for construction activities in expansion of the tailings placement area.
 ABA analyses in 2002 from pit walls indicated that the rock does not have the potential to generate acid, although it does contain small diffuse amounts of pyrite, often occurring as isolated euhedral cubes.
 Drainage from the site monitored at a surface stormwater site is dominated by sulfate, calcium and magnesium and has moderate to high concentrations of several trace metals (Figures 3.8 to 3.13).
+The December sample in 2004 showed an increase in lead and zinc concentrations; however, these concentrations have decreased to within historical limits in the first sample of 2005.
 This drainage is routed to the water treatment facilities via the North Retention pond located near the B Road.
 The ditch receives surface flow from the pit and may also be influenced by near-surface flow from the tailings pile.
 Final reclamation of the pit is contingent on the ultimate design and construction of the tailings pile.

 Pit 7 is located at 1.8 mile on the A Road between Hawk Inlet and Young Bay.
 The pit was initially developed in 1987 to support construction of the roads and other mine facilities.
 Pit 7 has been partially backfilled with reclamation materials derived during expansion of the tailings pile.
 Iron staining has been observed in some drainage from the pit, and the source of the iron appears to be the peat and gravels stored in the pit rather than from the pit walls themselves.
 Temporary hydroseeding of the peat has resulted in a productive grass cover of these materials.

 Minor iron staining occurs on the southern wall, but it is limited in extent.
-ABA analyses from the samples of the pit walls.
-See the 2002 annual report for ABA characteristics of this site.
+ABA analyses (Figure 3.14) from the samples of the pit walls indicate the potential for acid generation; however, the sulfur content of the samples is relatively low (<0.5%).
 Monitoring of drainage from the pit (Figures 3.2 to 3.13) demonstrates that the pit does not have a significant effect on down gradient receiving water.
 Relatively low sulfate concentrations (approximately 100 mg/l) and low metal values support the conclusion that sulfide oxidation and metals leaching is not significant at Pit 7.

 Following removal of stockpiled capping materials for reclamation of other sites, the site will be contoured and hydroseeded.
-The potential exists to create more wetlands similar to those previously constructed near the entrance to the pit.
+The potential exists in the Pit 7 area to create more wetlands similar to those previously constructed near the entrance to the pit.